jeskaj/Portfolio-Website/README.md

 3. Blog
 4. Contact

-The Home nav features four rectangular button-link links which clearly stand out and has three layout designs for different screen sizes:
+The Home nav features four rectangular button-like links which clearly stand out and has three layout designs for different screen sizes.

 The mobile view has the links vertically stacked, to fill the screen space: